Religions, Philosophies and Ethics

 To give you an experiential understanding of the subjects that you study, we organise educational visits and fieldtrips to religious and pilgrimage centres in Bath, Glastonbury, Bristol, London, etc. We also enable you to take part in a one-week placement in a religious or ethical community to see how religions and philosophies impact on people's daily lives.
 For examples see www.livingreligion.co.uk.

-We encourage you to take part in the study abroad programmes by participating in the existing Erasmus exchanges in Europe (e.g., University of Helsinki) and educational exchanges in the USA (e.g., College of Charleston) and South Korea (Dongguk University).
+We encourage you to take part in the study abroad programmes, for example, by participating in the existing Erasmus exchanges in Europe (e.g., University of Helsinki and University of Sibiu).

 Teaching quality excellence